 7. To experience the nightlife, join a pub crawl

-I’m very shy of eating or drinking out alone.
+I’m very shy about eating or drinking out alone.
 I’m also worried about going out with people I don’t know very well.
 But I still want to check out the nightlife in the cities, especially in cities well-known for it.
 Organized pub crawls are the answer.
 One of the most fun ones I went to was in Prague, where I had a great time and also met a bunch of very nice introverts like me.
 And after we’ve downed a drink or two, we do tend to socialize more.

 8. Carry a good book

-Before I travel to a place, my Kindle is fully charged and updated with a dozen books — fiction set in the country I am traveling to, and crime thrillers for backup.
+Before I travel to a place, my Kindle is fully charged and updated with a dozen books — fiction set in the country I am travelling to, and crime thrillers for backup.
 How wonderful it is to sit admiring the hills and tenements of Anatolia while reading Birds Without Wings.
 A few months ago stumbled upon TripFiction which list books by places of interest (disclaimer: my book is listed there and I’ve written for them)

 9. Bring a notebook, journal like hell

 We introverts hate socializing but we do want to tell people about the experiences we’re having.
 A travel journal is an answer.
 Most introverts are passionate diarists, and to me, a diary is like the ideal travel companion — always around, doesn’t talk too much.
-Online apps such as journal.com work as well, but I prefer the small handmade-paper-and-ink-pen variety.
+Online apps such as journal.com work as well, but I prefer small handmade-paper-and-ink-pen variety.

 Or there is Instagram.